icopy-site/awesome/docs/awesome/awesome-ddd.md

 - [akka-ddd](https://github.com/pawelkaczor/akka-ddd) - Reusable artifacts for building applications on top of the Akka platform following CQRS/DDDD-based approach.
 - [Apache Isis](https://isis.apache.org/index.html) - Apache Isis is a framework for rapidly developing domain-driven apps in Java.
 - [Axon Framework](http://www.axonframework.org/) - The axon framework is focused on making life easier for developers that want to create a java application based on the CQRS principles.
+- [DDDplus framework](https://github.com/funkygao/cp-ddd-framework) - A lightweight flexible development framework for complex business architecture based on DDD.
 - [JESA](https://github.com/yreynhout/JESA) -  Event sourced aggregates for Java.
 - [Lagom](https://www.lagomframework.com) - The Lagom Framework is a microservices framework for the Java Virtual Machine, with APIs for the Java and Scala languages.
 It includes an Event Sourcing/CQRS based persistence module.
 - [SeedStack's Business Framework](http://seedstack.org/docs/business/) - A set of building blocks that enable you to code business logic according to the Domain-Driven Design (DDD) approach.
+- [Spine Event Engine](https://spine.io/) - a CQRS/ES framework for building cloud applications.
+Defines Bounded Contexts with their Commands, Events, and Entity states in Protobuf.
+The backend logic is written in Java, on top of the Proto-generated code.
+Client code in Java, JS or Dart communicates with the backend via gRPC.

 ### PHP
 - [Broadway](https://github.com/broadway/broadway) - Broadway is a (PHP) project providing infrastructure and testing helpers for creating CQRS and event sourced applications.